One of the keys to a successful school year is a positive school climate.

 Families play a role in positive school climate, as well.
 Their support of school staff and the school’s behavioral goals extends into students’ home life.
 Parents work in partnership with teachers to support their child’s learning and maintain two-way communication with the school.
 They also are supportive of school discipline policies and work to encourage positive and appropriate behaviors in the home.

-When students know that the school and their parents are working together to support academic and behavioral learning, they feel secure.
+When students know that the school and their parents are working together to support academic and behavioral learning, students feel secure.

 The School Community and Positive School Climate